-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 1992.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Kasten is shown as a purple triangle. (analysis methodology)

 Some of Kasten’s most recently sponsored bills include...

 - S. 3194 (102nd): A bill to amend provisions of the Federal Deposit Insurance Corporation Improvement ...